 Preschoolers are smart!
-And sometimes, we ambitious parents are quick to think that, since our preschooler is constantly learning and growing and changing every day, it’s time to get on with it already and start real school.
+And sometimes while creating benchmarks each year, we ambitious parents are quick to think that, since our preschooler is constantly learning and growing and changing every day, it’s time to get on with it already and start real school.

 While a worksheet or computer will have an appeal for a time (and actually, more appeal the less you use them, not more!), I can just see the light of wonder leaving your little one’s eyes when faced with such a program.
 Can’t you?

 In my opinion as a mom of four homeschooled graduates, worksheets and busy work are not the best way for kids this age to learn and, more importantly, retain information.
-I propose two avenues instead: real life and real books.
+As you work to create benchmarks that will help fold your preschooler into the school day, I propose two alternate avenues instead: real life and real books.

 This is simple, and you’re probably already doing it.
 As you go about the normal course of your day, include your preschoolers.
 Lessons they easily absorb through the rhythm of everyday life include:

 - talking about foods and prices at the store

 - observations of daily weather and seasonal changes

 I would also add a caution here.
 Often, as part of the real life of homeschooling, we hear advice to let our older children help with the younger, and I am all for family togetherness and responsibility.
 However, your preschooler deserves time with you, the parent.